I am standing at the window

 I carry within myself my right, to peace.

-I carry my right to share my self, my peace.
+I carry my right to share my-Self my-Peace.

-I carry my right to choose, my peace.
+I carry my right to choose my peace.

-I share my Self-expression, of peace,
+I share my Self-expression, of My-peace,

 I share my own individual humanity, as peace.